mslinn/jekyll_draft/README.md

 The `if_draft` block tag acts as an `if-then` or an `if-then-else` programming construct.

+The following generates `<p>This is a draft document!</p>` if the document it is embedded in is a draft, and the Jekyll website generation was performed in development mode:

 ```html
 {% if_draft %}
   <p>This is a draft document!</p>
 {% endif_draft %}
 ```

+The following enhances the previous example by also generating `<p>This is not a draft document!</p>` when in production mode:

 ```html
 {% if_draft %}